The Savior

 At this point all hopes were dashed.
 The reality that they would never see Amy again began to enter their minds.
 How could things turn so suddenly?
 What had they done to deserve this?
 This was a living nightmare of the worst kind.
 Lucy got on her knees and looked up to the sky.
 “Give me my baby back!” she pleaded and then collapsed on the beach clawing her hands into the sand.
 A golden eagle soared above circling, then disappeared behind some foggy mist.

 Suddenly, out of nowhere, a voice was heard behind her.
 “Don’t worry Mam.
 I will save her.”
 Lucy whirled around to see who it was and a man passed by quickly.
 He was sprinting down to the water’s edge.
 He was an unusually tall and strong looking man.
 His sinewy back muscles twitched with every stride.
-His golden tightly cropped hair reflected the sun’s rays as he rapidly rushed forward.
+His golden hair reflected the sun’s rays as he rapidly rushed forward.
 Lucy thought, “My God, who is this man?”
 He looked to her to be some kind of soldier.
 Perhaps a Navy Seal, an Olympic Swimmer, or some other great athlete.

 He entered the water with great force.
 After swimming forward swiftly, he quickly veered off to the left.
 He was a professional.
 He knew not to swim into the current but to swim around it.
 Once he was around it, he swam and swam until they could no longer see him.
 Everybody stood on the beach looking out to sea.
 Nobody said a word.